lookit/lookit-api/docs/source/contributor-guidelines.rst

       develop
       master
     * feature/my-validation-feature

-Pick an issue (or create a new one) which your new feature will address.

 Proceed with writing code.
 Commit frequently!
 Focus on writing very clear, concise commit statements and plentiful comments.
 If you have poor comments or zero tests, your PR will not be merged.